 The fourteenth week of Fall 2004 saw one team climb in the standings, while one team slipped.
 Two bowlers set a new personal best series, and four rolled new personal high games.
 Angela Bradford picked up this week's high game (193) and series (541) for the women, while Pat Searcy earned this week's high game (269) and series (701) for the men.
 Read on for all the rest of the details!

-First up, on lanes 19 & 20: Recreation Intoxication kept grabbing the balls of Bowlkake.
-Blessed by Pat Searcy with his breathtaking 701 series, Recreation celebrated a clean sweep over Bowlkake.
-On the other half of the score sheet, Justin Strelow showed off in Bowlkake with his above-average 567 despite his team getting swept.
+First up, on lanes 19 & 20: Recreation Intoxication traded lane malfunctions with Bowlkake.
+Led by Pat Searcy with his remarkable 701 series, Recreation celebrated a clean sweep over Bowlkake.
+On the other side, Justin Strelow laid down the law in Bowlkake with his above-average 567 despite his team getting swept.
 Recreation Intoxication remains in 2nd place, while Bowlkake remains in 6th.

-On lanes 21 & 22: Die Schlag-Maschinen faced off against Real Ultimate Ninja Bowlers.
-Though reinforced by Jerry Krall with his awe-inspiring 462 series, Die Schlag-Maschinen accomplished only 1 win against the Ninjas.
-Simultaneously, Dennis Laube called the shots for the Ninjas with his 506 as his team took the series with 3 wins.
+On lanes 21 & 22: Die Schlag-Maschinen couldn't stop inappropriately groping Real Ultimate Ninja Bowlers.
+Even though highlighted by the skills of Jerry Krall with his awe-inspiring 462 series, Die Schlag-Maschinen accomplished only 1 win against the Ninjas.
+Conversely, Dennis Laube drew the spotlight in the Ninjas with his 506 as his team took the series with 3 wins.
 Die Schlag-Maschinen remains in 8th place, while the Ninjas sink 1 spot to 4th.

 New personal high games were set tonight by Pat Searcy (269, previous best 246), Jerry Krall (198, previous best 180), Demond Robinson (246, previous best 228), and Andee Weinfurt (190, previous best 187).
 In addition, new personal best series were rolled by Pat Searcy (701, previous best 693) and Demond Robinson (683, previous best 639).
 Pat Searcy nabbed both high game and series for the men this season with his 269 and 701, respectively.